modelica/newsletter/_2019-01/SystemModeler12.md

 author: "Ankit Naik [Wolfram](http://wolfram.com/system-modeler/)"
 category: "vendor"
 ---
-*Mathematica and SystemModeler 12 will be released during spring 2019.*
+*SystemModeler and Mathematica 12 will be released during spring 2019.*

 ### Mathematica 12

 Version 12 of **Mathematica** comes with built-in simulation engine of SystemModeler.
-This means millions of Wolfram language users world-wide can simulate, model and analyze any Modelica model and make use of all the system modeling functionality.
+This means millions of Wolfram language users world-wide can model, simulate and analyze any Modelica model and make use of all the system modeling functionality.

 ![alt text](SystemModeler12.jpg "Unleash Your Models with the Wolfram Language")